History

 Impact

 Our children will have a good understanding of historical vocabulary and will ask and answer questions with growing confidence.
 As children progress through the school, they develop a good understanding of historical time periods and will develop a strong sense of chronology.
 They will develop knowledge and skills linked to this discipline as well as an appreciation for the history of their own local area.
-By the end of the children’s historical journey, we believe that they shall have an understanding of their own identify and a sense of belonging which only history can provide.
+By the end of the children’s historical journey, we believe that they will have an understanding of their own identify and a sense of belonging which only history can provide.